Cluster Munition Ban Policy

 Interview with Lt.-Col. Vassilis Makris, Defence Policy Directorate, International Law Section, Hellenic Defence General Staff, Ministry of Defence, Athens, 13 May 2005.

 Greece has reported, “Upon ratification of the Ottawa Convention, there were not any anti-personnel mine production facilities whatsoever in Greece.”
-Mine Ban Treaty Article 7 Report, Form E, April 2012.
+See, Greece Mine Ban Treaty Article 7 Report, Form E, April 2012.

 Bulgaria stated that 6,986 mines were being destroyed at the Midzhur plant in Gorni Lom at the time of the explosion.
 A total of 130 of the mines had been recovered, but were not going to be transferred due to their damaged condition.
-The remaining 6,856 mines were either destroyed during the initial plant explosion or are still scattered throughout the processing facility, and these mines will be destroyed upon discovery according to Bulgaria’s statement.
-Statement of Bulgaria, Mine Ban Treaty Intersessional Meetings, Geneva, June 2015.
+The remaining 6,856 mines were either destroyed during the initial plant explosion or are still scattered throughout the processing facility, and these mines will be destroyed upon discovery, according to Bulgaria’s statement.
+See, statement of Bulgaria, Mine Ban Treaty intersessional meetings, Geneva, June 2015.